Blackprint/cli-tools/README.md

 # Blackprint CLI
 This CLI contains tools for compiling/building nodes for Blackprint.

-You will need to install this globally
+You can install this globally
 ```sh
 $ npm i -g @blackprint/cli-tools
 ```

 ## Build command
-The `build` command will search for `blackprint.config.js` from current working directory and search in deeper directory (excluding `node_modules`, `dist` or directory with dot `.` as the first character).
+The `build` command will watch for `blackprint.config.js` from current working directory and search deeper inside of `nodes` directory.
+So.. make sure you're not putting `node_modules` inside of `nodes` directory, or it will fill up your computer memory 😅

 To use it, you can execute this command on the root of your project.
 ```sh